What is an Expert Witness Report?

 At all times the Expert’s duty of care is to the Court or Tribunal, this being the ‘overriding objective’ where an Expert’s duty is primarily to the Court or Tribunal rather than their client.
 An Expert must provide their opinion on this basis and at all times must maintain this overriding duty of care, verified with a statement of truth.
 Subsequently, experts cannot act on conditional fee arrangements.

-Why instruct Joe Fraser?
+Why instruct Joe Fraser Chartered Surveyors?

-We have a number of experienced Experts, specialist in their areas of expertise and further are accustom to the requirements of providing Expert Evidence, written and orally, ensuring a compliant, robust report is provided.
+We have a number of experienced Experts, specialist in their areas of expertise and further are accustomed to the requirements of providing Expert Evidence, written and orally, ensuring a compliant, robust report is provided.

 Getting Expert Evidence early on in a dispute or potential dispute can be a key decision driver in how to resolve a dispute potentially saving both time and litigation costs.